 As independent third parties, franchisees own, operate and oversee the daily operations of their restaurants and their employees are not our employees.
 Accordingly, we do not control their actions.
 While our franchise agreements are designed to maintain brand consistency, having almost all franchisee-operated restaurants may expose us to risks not otherwise encountered if we maintained ownership and control of all of the restaurants.
-Franchisees may beach the terms of their franchise agreements in a manner that adversely affects our brands, such as failing to operate restaurants in accordance with our required standards, and we may be limited in our ability to enforce franchise obligations.
+Franchisees may breach the terms of their franchise agreements in a manner that adversely affects our brands, such as failing to operate restaurants in accordance with our required standards, and we may be limited in our ability to enforce franchise obligations.
 Franchisees are required to conform to specified product quality standards and other requirements pursuant to their franchise agreements in order to protect our brands and to optimize restaurant performance.
 If franchisees do not successfully operate their restaurants in a manner consistent with our standards, or customers have negative experiences due to issues with food quality or operational execution, our reputation and brands could suffer, and we could be subject to claims by guests even if we are not legally liable for the franchisee's actions or failure to act.
 This could result in a material adverse effect on our business.
 The quality of franchisees' operations may also be diminished by factors beyond our control, including a lack of investment in enhancing or maintaining acceptable standards for restaurant operations due to financial and other constraints.
-Franchisees also may fail or be unable to hire or retain qualified managers and other personnel may be inadequate.
-These and other such negative factors could reduce franchisees' restaurant revenues, impact payments to us under the franchise agreements and other personnel may be inadequate.
-These and other such negative factors could reduce franchisees' restaurant revenues, impact
+Franchisees also may fail or be unable to hire or retain qualified managers and other personnel and training of managers and other personnel may be inadequate.
+These and other such negative factors could reduce franchisees' restaurant revenues, impact payments to us under the franchise agreements and could have a material adverse effect on us.